haru-project/haru_drums_ros_driver/README.md

 ## Usage
 ### Step 1: Drum configuration

-Run this command the first time you use the drums
+Run this command the first time you use the drums.
+Follow the steps to set up your default midi port, sounds and the colors of the drum pads

 ```shell
 rosrun haru_drums_ros_driver run_drum_setup.sh
 ```

 ### Step 2: Init drum driver
+The drum driver node is responsible for capturing drum hits and publishing DrumMidiSignal messages.
 ```shell
 roslaunch haru_drums_ros_driver midi_drum_driver.launch
 ```